-Total net change in fund balances - governmental funds \$ (5,628,072) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
-In the statement of activities, the cost of the assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceed depreciation and amortization expense.
-5,644,036 Pension expense is recognized when paid on the fund statement of revenues, expenditures, and changes in fund balances and actuarially determined on the statement of activities.
-These differences are: 2022 TRS and ERS contributions 1,655,721 2022 ERS accrued contribution 90,821 2021 ERS accrued contribution (127,461) 2022 TRS pension income 654,191 2022 ERS pension expense (112,466) - 2,160,806 OPEB expense is recognized when paid on the fund statement of revenues, expenditures, and changes in fund balances and actuarially determined on the statement of activities.
-431,914 Payments of long-term liabilities are reported as expenditures in the governmental funds and as a reduction of debt in the statement of net position.
-1,750,000 In the statement of activities, certain expenses are measured by the amounts earned during the year.
-In the governmental funds these expenditures are reported when paid.
-These differences are: Amortization of bond premiums 86,029 Interest 2,000 88,029 Change in net position - governmental activities \$ 4,446,713
+Total net change in fund balances - governmental funds \$ 7,128,151 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+In the statement of activities the cost of the assets is allocated over their estimated useful lives as depreciation expense.
+This the amount by which capital outlays exceed depreciation and amortization expense.
+12,599,665 Pension expense is recognized when paid on the fund statement of revenues, expenditures, and changes in fund balances and actuarially determined on the statement of activities.
+These differences are: 2023 TRS and ERS contributions 1,628,798 2023 ERS accrued contribution 114,595 2022 ERS accrued contribution (90,821) 2023 TRS pension expense (1,620,349) 2023 ERS pension expense (771,275) (739,052) OPEB expense is recognized when paid on the fund statement of revenues, expenditures, and cha nges in fund balances and actuarially determined on the statement of activities.
+2,286,843 Bond proceeds and related premiums are recognized as other financing sources in the year the bo are issued.
+In the government-wide statements, the debt and related premiums are reflected as long-term liabilities.
+(20,667,210) Payments of long-term liabilities are reported as expenditures in the governmental funds and as a reduction of debt in the statement of net position.
+150,000 In the statement of activities, certain expenses are measured by the amounts earned during the year In the governmental funds these expenditures are reported when paid.
+These differences are: ear.
+Amortization of bond premiums 30,504 Interest (48,000) (17,496) Change in net position - governmental activities \$ 740,901